CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: NETWORKS

 To verify the hypothesis above, we use the average of the poses of the start and the end of exposure as the pose of a blurry image and calculate the target relative pose from it.
 The results are marked with an asterisk and shown in Table \ref{self-sup} from the 2nd to the 4th row. ``Table \ref{icstnPyramid} 3(p)" denotes the average pooling version of the 3rd network of Table \ref{icstnPyramid}.
 Similarly, the ``(i)" denotes the bilinear interpolation version.

-From the results, one can notice that all the self-supervised networks are more accurate.
-Besides, evaluated by the training set, the self-supervised networks are also slightly more accurate.
-The supervised networks trained with the new target pose have much higher accuracy compared to the old target pose calculated from the start time points of the images' exposure.
-We notice that the inlier rate drops when we use the new target pose.
+From the results of the testing set shown in Table \ref{self-sup}, one can notice that all the self-supervised networks are more accurate.
+Besides, they are also slightly more accurate on the training set.
+As for the supervised networks, training with the new target pose (2nd row) has much higher accuracy compared with the old target pose calculated from the poses at the start of exposure (1st row).
+The inlier rates drop when we use the new target pose.
 The reason is that the errors of the image pairs having less texture are more likely to be outliers because their neighbors have smaller errors.
 Obviously, the new target pose matches the feature correspondence better and acts as better supervision.
-But still, the remaining small mismatch makes it less good than self-supervised networks.
-So we believe that self-supervised learning is a better choice for the blurry image pairs that have an unknown relative pose perfectly matching the feature correspondence.
-This also provides us with the insight that taking the non-neglectable exposure duration of an image into account to refine its timestamp can benefit ego-motion estimation.
+But still, the remaining small discrepancy makes it less good than self-supervised networks.
+So we believe that self-supervised learning is a better choice for blurry image pairs that have unknown relative pose perfectly matching the feature correspondences.
+This also provides us with the insight that taking the non-neglectable exposure duration of an image into account can benefit ego-motion estimation.